eyesall/Protect-Event-IA/README.md

 # Protect-Event-IA
-A script that protects your events without changing your code
+A script FiveM that protects your events without changing your code

 Preview : https://streamable.com/1we5mt